JetBrains/intellij-sdk-docs/basics/action_system.md

 </actions>
 ```

-## Registering Actions from Code
+### Registering Actions from Code

 To register an action from code, two steps are required.

-* First, an instance of the class derived from `AnAction` must be passed to the `registerAction` method of the [`ActionManager`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/ActionManager.java) class, to associate the action with an ID.
+* First, an instance of the class derived from `AnAction` must be passed to the `registerAction()` method of [`com.intellij.openapi.actionSystem.ActionManager`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/ActionManager.java), to associate the action with an ID.
 * Second, the action needs to be added to one or more groups.
-To get an instance of an action group by ID, it is necessary to call `ActionManager.getAction()` and cast the returned value to the [`DefaultActionGroup`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/DefaultActionGroup.java) class.
+To get an instance of an action group by ID, it is necessary to call `ActionManager.getAction()` and cast the returned value to [`com.intellij.openapi.actionSystem.DefaultActionGroup`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/DefaultActionGroup.java).

 You can create a plugin that registers actions on IDEA startup using the following procedure.

-**To register an action on IDEA startup**
+#### Register an Action on Idea Startup

-* Create a new class that implements the [`ApplicationComponent`](upsource:///platform/core-api/src/com/intellij/openapi/components/ApplicationComponent.java) interface.
+* Create a new class that implements the [`com.intellij.openapi.components.ApplicationComponent`](upsource:///platform/core-api/src/com/intellij/openapi/components/ApplicationComponent.java) interface.
-* In this class, override the `getComponentName`, `initComponent`, and `disposeComponent` methods.
+* In this class, override the `ActionComponent.getComponentName()`, `initComponent()`, and `disposeComponent()` methods.
-* Register this class in the `<application-components>` section of the plugin.xml file.
+* Register this class in the `<application-components>` section of the `plugin.xml` file.

-To clarify the above procedure, consider the following sample Java class `MyPluginRegistration` that registers an action defined in a custom `TextBoxes` class and adds a new menu command to the *Window*  menu group on the main menu:
+To clarify the above procedure, consider the following sample Java class `MyPluginRegistration` that registers an action defined in a custom `TextBoxes` class and adds a new menu command to the **Window**  menu group on the main menu:

 ```java
 public class MyPluginRegistration implements ApplicationComponent {